rigaya/NVEnc/NVEncC_Options.en.md

 ### --dolby-vision-profile &lt;string&gt; [HEVC, AV1]
 Output file which is specified in Dolby Vision profile.
 Recommended to be used with [--dolby-vision-rpu](#--dolby-vision-rpu-string).

+For HEVC Dolby Vision output, this automatically applies Dolby Vision VUI settings and enables `--repeat-headers`, `--aud` and `--pic-struct`.

 "copy" will use dolby vision profile from input file (available when using [avhw](#--avhw)/[avsw](#--avsw) reader).

 ```